 While drive-in campgrounds were identified as an interest in public surveys, landowners in the area are generally not able to meet this need because of safety and sustainability concerns.
-However, opportunities do exist for private development of campgrounds, should an entity be interested in leasing a property to establishing a campground, or a private landowner chooses to develop their land, as such.
+However, opportunities do exist for private development of campgrounds, should an entity be interested in leasing a property to establish a campground, or a private landowner chooses to develop their land, as such.
 It is to be noted that all new or expanded camping opportunities must include consideration for parking and safety.

-Action Lead Organization Partners

-R-1-7 Fruit Growers Supply TBD

-Lease out private property to a third- Company

-party to develop a hosted campground.

-R-1-8 Carbon Glacier Club, TBD

-Develop a private campground for Mountaineers

-members or the public with a fee.

-R-1-9 Foothills Rails to Trails TBD

-Develop hike- and bike-in camping Coalition

-opportunities along the Foothills Trail.
+- (3) ACTION LEAD ORGANIZATION PARTNERS &gt; R-1-8 Lease out private property to a third-party to develop a hosted campground.
+Fruit Growers Supply Company TBD R-1-9 Develop a private campground for members or the public with a fee.
+Carbon Glacier Club, Mountaineers TBD &gt;&gt; R-1-10 Develop hike- and bike-in camping opportunities along the Foothills Trail.
+Foothills Rails to Trails Coalition TBD